 Acquisition in 2010

-Denali Software is a leading provider of electronic design automation (EDA) tools and intellectual property (IP) solutions focused on system-on-chip (SoC) design and verification.
-Established in 1996 and headquartered in Sunnyvale, California, Denali offers widely-used solutions for deploying subsystems such as PCI Express, USB, NAND Flash, and DDR SDRAM in electronic designs.
-Their products and services are designed to simplify the design process, mitigate risks, and accelerate time-to-market for complex SoC projects.
-Denali Software serves the global electronics industry with direct sales and support offices across North America, Europe, Japan, and Asia.
+Denali Software is a prominent provider of electronic design automation (EDA) tools and intellectual property (IP) solutions for system-on-chip (SoC) design and verification.
+Established in 1996 and headquartered in Sunnyvale, California, the company offers widely-used products that facilitate the deployment of subsystems such as PCI Express, USB, NAND Flash, and DDR SDRAM in electronic designs.
+Denali's offerings are designed to simplify the design process, mitigate risks, and accelerate time-to-market for complex SoC projects.
+The company serves the global electronics industry, with sales and support offices located in North America, Europe, Japan, and Asia.

 Acquisition in 2010